Huntington, West Virginia: Downtown Historic District

 The Downtown Huntington Historic District is a national historic district.
 The original district encompassed 59 contributing buildings; a boundary increase added 53 more contributing buildings.
 It includes the central business district and several municipal and governmental buildings.
 It contains the majority of the historic concentration of downtown commercial buildings.

-Notable buildings include Huntington City Hall, Johnson Memorial United Methodist Church (c.1886/1912/1935), Trinity Episcopal Church (1882), Davis Opera House/Huntington Theater (c.
-1885), Love Hardware Building (c.
-1884), the Broh Building (1885), The Wesvanawha Building (1929-originally Lewis Building), the Anderson-Newcomb/Stone & Thomas Building (c.
-1902), the Frederick Building (1906) the Morrison Building (1919), Keith-Albee Theater (1928), West Virginia Building (c.
-1924), and the Gideon Building (c.
-1915).
 In the district are the separately listed Carnegie Public Library, Cabell County Courthouse, U.S. Post Office and Court House, and Campbell-Hicks House.
 It was listed on the National Register of Historic Places in 1986.
 A boundary increase occurred in 2007.
 Most notably, the old Davis Opera House/Huntington Theatre has recently been redeveloped into vibrant commercial space featuring more than a dozen shops and restaurants.